 Above: Oil on Canvas, Landscape at L’Estaque, is one of Georges Braque’s early works as he was coming to the end of his Fauvist period in 1907.
 A visit to Pablo Picasso’s studio in the same year sparked a change of style which put Braque at the forefront of cubism.
 In fact, the term “Cubism,” was coined when French art critic, Louis Vauxcelles, described Braque’s work as “bizarreries cubiques.”

 Left: A young and defiant Joan of Arc in gilt bronze, by Antonin Mercié.

-Below: An Art Nouveau cabinet, made of walnut with gilt bronze and glass, by Lois-Désire-Eugéne Gaillard of France.
+Below: I just adored this Art Nouveau cabinet, made of walnut with gilt bronze and glass, by Lois-Désire-Eugéne Gaillard of France.
 The cabinet was once part of a dining room suite.

 Right: Henri Matisse painted this post-impressionist still life, Apples, in 1916.

 Below: Nightlife was painted by Chicago local, Archibald Motley Jr. The artist depicts African American culture in the context of a lively dance hall scene situated in Chicago’s Bronzeville neighbourhood.
 Motley was inspired by Edward Hopper’s Nighthawks (also pictured below), which had been added to the Art Institute of Chicago’s collection the year before.

 Left: Pablo Picasso’s, The Red Armchair, was the first in a series of paintings that depicted his mistress of the time, Marie-Thérèse Walter.
 Picasso used industrial house paint known as Ripolin, mixed with oil paint, to create various textures.
 An example is the smooth black lines with barely perceptible brushstrokes.